Olympus PEN-F vs Panasonic G85

 Review summary: Olympus PEN-F vs Panasonic G85

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus PEN-F and the Panasonic G85?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus PEN-F:

 - More detail: Offers more megapixels (20.2 vs 15.8MP) with a 13% higher linear resolution.